-The Development Committee plans and coordinates the following programs, events and activities for the school:
+The Development Committee reports to the Pastor for final approval.
+The Development Committee plans and coordinates the following programs, events, and activities for the school:

-- The Annual Giving Campaign
+- Annual Giving Campaign

-- An Evening to Treasure
+- Evening to Treasure (E2T)

-- The School Memorial Program

-- The Memory Walk
+- Color Run

 - BSS Open Houses

+- Memory Walk

+- School Memorial Program

-- Publicity and Public Relations
+- Publicity and public relations

-- Corporate Support Programs
+- Corporate Support programs

-- Grant Writing
+- Grant writing

-- Fish Fries

-The Development Committee publishes a variety of brochures and newsletters to spread the good news about Blessed Sacrament School and keep community members involved:
+The Development Committee also publishes a variety of brochures and newsletters to spread the good news about Blessed Sacrament School and keep community members involved:

-- Blessings, our annual newsletter. - The Annual Giving Campaign Brochure and Annual Report.
+- Blessings, our annual newsletter.

+- The Annual Giving Campaign Brochure

+- Annual Report